 Today we welcome back our popular guest author, Renée Elizabeth Mineart.

 Even though we could have just imported that model into a remote working environment, we have taken this opportunity to rethink how we engage with our testers.
-And our new approach looks something like this.
+Our new approach looks something like this:

 User Meetings: We still have regular meetings with our user group.
 The user group, by the way, is made up of at least one representative from each team that uses the software currently in development.
 But instead of us telling them what we are doing, what they need to test and what we want them to disseminate to their team, the meetings are about us listening to them.